DanaMikulinsky/FinalProject/README.md

 ## Project Overview

-This project implements a Retrieval-Augmented Generation (RAG) chatbot specifically designed to assist users with information related to their rights within the "Maccabi Health Services" organization.
+This project implements a Retrieval-Augmented Generation (RAG) chatbot designed to assist users with information related to their rights within the "Maccabi Health Services" organization.
 The chatbot integrates retrieval and generative capabilities to provide contextually accurate, relevant, and personalized responses.
 It leverages semantic chunking, Gemini embeddings, and MongoDB to manage data efficiently and track conversation history.
-The chatbot can adjust its interaction style, allowing it to cater to diverse audiences and adapt to different conversational tones.
+The chatbot can adjust its interaction style to cater to diverse audiences and adapt to different conversational tones.

 ## Prerequisites